-RCTC relies heavily on local sources of revenue to deliver transportation projects and services.
-Riverside County is a "self-help" county because it has a voter-approved local revenue measure dedicated to funding transportation.
+RCTC relies heavily on local revenue sources to deliver transportation projects and services.
+Riverside County is a "self-help" because it has a voter-approved local revenue measure dedicated to funding transportation improvements.
 There are 25 such counties in California.

-Measure A is the primary source of local funding because it is locally controlled and protected, is generally reliable (though dependent on the overall economy), comes with the fewest "strings attached," and raises a significant amount of revenue.
+Measure A serves as the primary source of local funding because it is locally controlled and protected, is generally reliable (though dependent on the overall economy), has the fewest "strings attached," and generates significant amount of revenue.